Homotopy theory with bornological coarse spaces: Locally finite homology theories and coarsification

 \begin{proof} Let $(X_i)_{i \in I}$ be a family of topological bornologial spaces.
 We must show that the canonical morphism

 is an equivalence.
 We have the chain of equivalences

-For the marked equivalence we use the details of the definition of the bornology of the coproduct, namely that we can consider $\prod_{i \in I} \cB_i$ naturally as a final subset in the bornology of the coproduct. \end{proof}
+For the equivalence marked by $!!$ we use that $E$ preserves coproducts.
+Furthermore, for the equivalence marked by $!$ we use that the bornology of $\cB$ of the coproduct is can be identified with $\prod_{i \in I} \cB_i$, and Assumption \ref{regihjeogerferferfwrf}. \end{proof}

+\begin{rem} Note that the condition on $\bC$ that filtered limits distribute over sums seems to be quite exotic.
+It is satisfied, e.g.\ for $\bC=\Sp^{\op}$ since in $\Sp$ filtered colimits distribute over products. \hB \end{rem}

-\begin{ex} The functor $\Sigma^{\infty}_{+}:\TopBorn\to \Sp$ is homotopy invariant, satisfies open excision (see Example \ref{iowdqwioduqz9q2342343424}) {and preserves coproducts.} Consequently, its locally finite evaluation is an additive locally finite homology theory {which preserves coproducts.} More generally, if $F$ is a spectrum, then is an {additive} locally finite homology theory {which preserves coproducts.} If $F$ is a dualizable spectrum, then the functor commutes with limits and we have an equivalence
+\begin{ex} The functor $\Sigma^{\infty,\topp}_{+}:\TopBorn\to \Sp$ (we omit to write the forgetful functor $\cF_{\cB}$) is homotopy invariant and satisfies open excision (see Example \ref{iowdqwioduqz9q2342343424} and the list of properties of this functor in Subsection \ref{eriogjeoigerfwerfwerfwrf}).
+Consequently, its locally finite evaluation is an additive locally finite homology theory.
+Let $\bC$ be a complete and cocomplete stable $\infty$-category, and let $C$ be an object of $\bC$.
+Then is a locally finite homology theory.